Ben-M/md-blog/parametricity.md

 ```

-We restrict ourselves to Scala FP safe subset, no `toString`, `hashCode` built in functions, no exceptions.
+Not that we're restricting ourselves to Scala FP safe subset.
+No `toString`, `hashCode` built in functions, no exceptions.

 ## Let's add another parameter `b` of the same parametric type